rparkin1/intent_LSTM/README.md

 ## How does it work?
 The model needs 3 input files:
-* label - contains the label for the utterance
+* label - contains the intent label for the utterance
 * seq.in - contains the utterance itself
 * seq.out - contains the ground truth mapping for the utterance; you will see the nouns replaced by the entity labels